Nevuly/S510UA-BQ423-Hackintosh/README.md

 8. After System EFI replaced by your EFI, use Clover Configurator to change SMBIOS, generate your serial and MBL
 - Note: You may want to complete these extra steps.
     - You have DW1560 installed -- Replace WiFi/Bluetooth card
+    - You have DW1560 installed but Bluetooth fails upon wake from sleep -- Set Bluetooth port as internal
     - You have not replaced the WiFi & BT module with DW1560 but want to have working iMessage and FaceTime with USB WiFi dongle or USB LAN -- Install RehabMan's Null Ethernet
     - You have Sleep and Airplane fn keys -- Activate Sleep and Airplane fn keys